 - Complimentary FICO credit score access

 Why Did It Make It to the Top 5 Travel Cards?
-The Barclaycard Arrival+ combines a generous signup bonus with 2x points on all purchases and the ability to use miles as a statement credit for all travel purchases.
+The Barclaycard Arrival Premier combines a generous annual loyalty bonus with 2x points on all purchases and the ability to use miles as a statement credit for all travel purchases.
 This gives you complete freedom to shop around for the best deals, including discount airlines, hotels and B&Bs that are not part of a chain, and low cost rental companies.

 Annual fee: $450 and an additional $50 (a year) for every authorized user.